 ‘I just need someone to love,’ Jack collapses into my arms.

 – Joe Cocker

 “At least he’s singing.
 It’s an improvement.”

-“A snake bite caused him to stop talking?
+“A snake bite causes him to stop talking?
 Is he daft?”
-Julian was blunt.
+Julian is blunt.

 “No. We talk by sign language.
 Ask him something.”